 The taps on your bath and sink might be small details but can make a real difference to the look of your bathroom.
-Many standard bathroom suites come with taps included, but if you need to buy taps you can expect to pay anything from £10 to several hundred pounds.
+Many standard bathroom suites come with taps included, but if you need to buy taps you can expect to pay anything up to several hundred pounds.
 Mixer taps – the ones that mix hot and cold water – are generally more expensive.

 Labour adds up

 The most expensive part of your bathroom bill can often be the cost of installation labour.
-Big bathroom suppliers such as B&Q can install bathrooms for you, for a charge, but you should get several quotes before you commit to one.
+Big bathroom suppliers can install bathrooms for you for a charge, but you should get several quotes before you commit to one.
 Using an installation service means they’ll also remove and dispose of your old bathroom too.
 Tiling, flooring and plumbing are in addition to the installation of your bathroom.
 If you’re organising the work yourself, then you may need to get the right tradesperson for each job.

 Make a plan